dcc5235/React-Refresher/README.md

 # React Refresher Notes/Cheat Sheet

 Developed by Facebook to upgrade codebases/architecture (there was a need for it as websites became more complex and bugs became more prevalent in code).
 React was released to the developer community in 2013.
-React.js is a library.

 <details><summary>Highlights of React</summary>